 EOD – end of data “11110000” - this data counts as a Type.
 When the CCB reads this Type data transfer stops– 1 byte

 An option to disable CCB data transfer by user would be implemented by CCB_disable signal connected to the Filter unit.

-Data pack structure stored in CCB has the following format:
+Data pack structure stored in the CCB RAM has the following format: